-Shelling peas are the type we are all use to.
+Shelling peas are the type we are all used to.
 These peas are grown strictly for the “pea” inside the pods and the pods themselves are tough and uneatable.
 Shelling peas are the most work at harvest time because you have to shell them to remove the peas from the pod.
 This is a pretty manual process and is best done with a couple of adults and 3 or 4 kids.
 The adults are there to keep the kids from eating all the peas!!

-Snow peas are grown for their eatable pods.
+Snow peas are grown for their edible pods.
 They are usually harvested while the pods are still small and the peas inside are immature.
 Snow peas usually have a very broad flat pod.
-They are great in stir fry’s, but don’t forget to eat them raw as well.
+They are great in stir fry’s but don’t forget to eat them raw as well.
 Our kids love May and June because they can have a big handful of raw snow peas for lunch every day!

 Drying peas are grown for the peas.
 They are allowed to stay on the plant for much longer than the other types of peas so that the pods and peas dry out.
 The peas are then shelled and are great in soups.

-Soil & Sun
+Soil & Sun Requirement

 Peas also need full sun.
 Be careful to avoid parts of the garden that are shaded by trees or structures while the sun is still low in the sky during the spring.

 Because of their love for cool weather, you will traditionally be growing peas in the early spring.
-In our zone 5/6 garden we target March 15th each year.
-That of course depends a lot on the weather and soil conditions.
+In our zone 5/6 garden, we target March 15th each year.
+That, of course, depends a lot on the weather and soil conditions.
 Peas will germinate with soil temperatures as low as 40°F but they prefer soil temperatures between 55°and 65°F. If your soil temps are between 55° and 65° then your seeds should germinate in about 7 to 10 days.
 Generally accepted planting times for peas in the northern hemisphere are between March 15th and May 1st.
-That of course depends a lot on your latitude and elevation.
-In warmer climates peas can be planted in the fall and grown over the winter and planted again early in the spring.
+That, of course, depends a lot on your latitude and elevation.
+In warmer climates, peas can be planted in the fall and grown over the winter and planted again early in the spring.

 Cover the bed you are going to be planting in with clear plastic for a couple of weeks before you plant.
-This will bring the soil temps way up and also keep the soil from getting soaked in a late winter snow storm.
+This will bring the soil temps way up and also keep the soil from getting soaked in a late winter snowstorm.
 Be sure to use clear plastic, it lets the UV rays into the soil and keeps the heat in.

 The night before you plan on planting your peas I suggest you soak the peas in water.
-This softens up the dried up seeds and promotes quicker germination.
+This softens up the dried-up seeds and promotes quicker germination.